writethedocs/www/docs/conf/prague/2021/news/get-ready.rst

 We wanted to let you know that we will be closing ticket sales on **Thursday, September 30th at 20:00 CEST**.
 This helps the organizer team manage the platform registrations in time for the start of the conference, and helps keep the cozy community feeling of the event.

-If you were hoping to come to this years event, we recommend that you `get your tickets soon <https://www.writethedocs.org/conf/prague/2021/tickets/>`_.
+If you were hoping to come to this years event, we recommend that you `get your tickets before Thursday <https://www.writethedocs.org/conf/prague/2021/tickets/>`_.

 **If you already purchased a ticket you should have received an email from us with your Hopin registration link.** After we close ticket sales, we will send another email to everyone with a reminder and a link to access the Hopin event.